Criminal investigators hired by charities as pressure mounts over fraud

 “If there is no detection it is harder to know what the problem looks like ...
 What we really want to see is the publication of annual fraud data across the whole NGO sector - that would really be an important step.”

-It is important for charities to accept that corruption permeates every corner of the world, and every walk of life, including humanitarian organizations, said Gary Mitchell, Plan International’s director of global assurance.
+It is important for charities to accept that corruption permeates every corner of the world, and every walk of life, including humanitarian organisations, said Gary Mitchell, Plan International’s director of global assurance.

 The charity, employing nearly 10,000 staff globally, has allocated $300,000 (200,000 pounds) annually to staffing anti-corruption efforts.